OS2iot/OS2iot-docs/source/software-architecture/software-architecture.rst

 --------------------

 This figure shows the classes which make up the permission model for OS2IoT.
-A User has zero or more permission, these permissions are each one of four concrete types:
+A user is part of zero or more permissions (user groups).
+Each permission has one or more permission types which determine what's accessible within the organization.
+The concrete types are as follows:

 1. GlobalAdmin

-2. OrganizationAdmin

    a.
+Each domain instance of OS2IoT has at least 1 user with this type, which is created on the first startup of the backend.
+   b.
+Users with the GlobalAdmin role can assign other users to also have the GlobalAdmin role

+2. OrganizationApplicationAdmin

+   a.
 This relates to a single organization
+   b.
+This relates to a list of users within that organization.
+Access is granted to parts of the system requiring this type

-3. Write
+3. OrganizationGatewayAdmin

    a.
 This relates to a single organization
    b.
+This relates to a list of users within that organization.
+Access is granted to parts of the system requiring this type

+4. OrganizationUserAdmin

+   a.
+This relates to a single organization
-This relates to a list of applications within that organization
+   b.
+This relates to a list of users within that organization.
+Access is granted to parts of the system requiring this type

-4. Read
+5. Read

    a.
 This relates to a single organization
    b.
 This relates to a list of applications within that organization